8 Beautiful Botanical Gardens Right in New York City and on Long Island

 2900 Southern Blvd, Bronx, NY

-Did you know that the Bronx is the greenest of the five boroughs in New York City?
-That’s largely due to the fact that the Bronx is home to the New York Botanical Garden, a 250 acre plant paradise that’s been part of New York’s culture since 1891.
+Did you know that the Bronx is the greenest borough in New York City?
+This is primarily because it’s home to the New York Botanical Garden, a sprawling 250-acre sanctuary that has been an integral part of the city’s heritage since 1891.

-Whether you’re stopping in for the annual Holiday Train Show or Orchid Show or you’re just looking for a place to enjoy nature any time of the year, the New York Botanical Garden is the perfect place to spend a day.
+Whether you’re visiting for the iconic Holiday Train Show or Orchid Show, or simply looking for a peaceful retreat in nature any time of year, the New York Botanical Garden is the ideal destination for a great day out.

 Wave Hill Public Garden & Cultural Center